Arc-Computer/CL-Bench/README.md

 - **Realistic constraints**: Duplicate email rejection, non-negative amounts, relationship validation
 - **Human-readable errors**: Error messages matching real CRM API patterns
 - **Deterministic reproducibility**: Every conversation can be regenerated from seed data
+- **Schema provenance**: The CRM schema is a renamed and lightly simplified version of the sanitized reference Reply shared with us.
+Only the structure (tables, fields, enums, relations) is retained; all field names were changed and no production data or metadata left Reply systems.
+See `data/fake_crm_tables_schema.json` for the exact artifact included in this repository.

 ### Comprehensive Dataset